Attendance Matters at Treviglas academy

 Strategies we use to improve attendance:

-- have a whole college approach to improving attendance
+have a whole school approach to improving attendance

-- ensure that all staff are aware of their responsibilities for attendance and follow the guidelines set out in the college’s attendance policy
+ensure that all staff are aware of their responsibilities for attendance and follow the guidelines set out in the school’s attendance policy

-Illness and Attendance at Treviglas Community College – Guidance for Parents and Carers
+Illness and Attendance at Treviglas academy – Guidance for Parents and Carers

 Not every illness needs to stop your child from attending school.
 If you make the decision to keep your child at home you must inform the school on each day of absence before 8.30am, either: